-Before cutting the lawn try and remove these from the lawn using either a rake or if the lawn is short enough a still brush will help, if you cut the lawn with them on you increase the risk of spreading the spores and increasing the numbers that may already be there.
+Before cutting the lawn try and remove these from the lawn using either a rake or if the lawn is short enough a stiff brush will help, if you cut the lawn with them on you increase the risk of spreading the spores and increasing the numbers that may already be there.

 We generally find good maintenance of the lawn with aeration and scarification reduces the numbers the following year, we also see high incidence of these when we are seeing extremes of weather, for example when it goes from dry and cold to warm and wet, the humidity will stimulate their activity.